 Cephalexin is an antibiotic that can be given to dogs to kill a range of bacteria and fight off infection.
 People and other animals can use it, too.

 Veterinarians usually prescribe cephalexin to dogs as an oral medication that can come in liquid, tablet, or capsule forms.
-It is sometimes known as cefalexin, or it can be referred to by its brand names, which include Keflex, Rilexine, Sporidex, Biocef, and Keftab.
+It’s sometimes spelled “cefalexin,” or it can be referred to by its brand names, which include Keflex, Rilexine, Sporidex, Biocef, and Keftab.

-If your veterinarian has prescribed cephalexin for your dog, then you should ask about proper dosage and possible side effects.
+If your vet has prescribed cephalexin for your dog, then you should ask them about proper dosage and possible side effects.
 You must consult your vet before giving your dog any medication.

 Uses Of Cephalexin For Dogs

-Cephalexin is one of the most useful antibiotics for veterinarians, and it is effective in fighting a broad spectrum of gram-positive and gram-negative bacteria in dogs.
+Cephalexin is one of the most useful antibiotics for vets, and it’s effective in fighting a broad spectrum of gram-positive and gram-negative bacteria in dogs.
 It causes the cell walls of bacteria to rupture, and vets mostly prescribe it for uncomplicated infections.

 Here are a few of the conditions vets may treat with cephalexin:

 - Staphylococcal infections, commonly called staph infections